richmahn/en_tn/jol/front/intro.md

 #### Who wrote the Book of Joel? ####

 This book contains the prophecies of an Israelite named Joel, son of Pethuel.
-The book does not indicate when it was written.
+The book does not tell when Joel prophesied.

 ## Part 2: Important Religious and Cultural Concepts ##